clustermin/fastcron/src/content/blog/notify-success.md

 It's enabled by default for new cronjobs.

-To enable it, edit (or batch edit) your cronjobs, at the section Notifications, check the box **Notify me: when cronjob fails**, and **when cronjob succeeds after failed**.
+To enable it, edit (or batch edit) your cronjobs, in the section Notifications, check the box **Notify me: when cronjob fails**, and **when cronjob succeeds after failed**.

 ![notify](/images/notify-6600f396b585b9.67961961.png)